smile!

 If your nanny splits his/her week between several employers you are still required to register.
 Nannies cannot be classified as self-employed (with the exception of maternity nurses), as they do not meet the Inland Revenue's self-employment criteria.
 Having two or even three part-time jobs does not make any difference in this respect.

-The Inland Revenue will charge penalties to registered employers who are late with their tax/NI payments and paperwork.
-Failure to pay all tax/NI liabilities by 19th April following the end of a tax year results in interest being charged on the amount outstanding, and if you don't file your Employer's Annual Returns by 19th of May you will incur penalties of £100 for every month you file late!!
-Our Nanny Payroll Service costs £235 per annum- a small price to pay for complete peace of mind.
+HM Revenue and Customs will charge penalties to registered employers who are late with their tax/NI payments and Real Time Submissions.
+Failure to pay PAYE and National Insurance liabilities by the 19th (or 22nd if paying electronically) day in the following month results in interest being charged on the amount outstanding, and if you don't file your Employer's Annual Declaration by 19th of April you will incur penalties of £100 for every month you file late!
+Our Nanny Payroll Service costs £250 per annum- a small price to pay for complete peace of mind.
 And if your nanny stays for a shorter period, we will refund you £10 per month for the unused months or carry them forward for a new nanny.
+(From April 2013, Real Time Information comes into effect, click here for more information about RTI.)

-We will submit your Employer's Annual Return "Electronically" as is now compulsory.
+We will submit your Employer's Annual Return and other submissions to HMRC "Electronically" as is now compulsory.